Token Tracers

 Restricted backmatching

 In practice we often encounter situations when our preferred approach to problem solving breaks down.
-Just look at the recent Google implementation of a regexp engine RE2, created by Russ Cox, the guy who has written a revival paper for Thompson NFAs a while ago with a few follow-ups which build on those ideas.
-Now once again backmatching is greyed from the feature matrix which means: no implementation.
+Just look at the recent Google implementation of a regexp engine RE2, created by Russ Cox who has written a revival paper for Thompson NFAs a while ago with a few follow-ups which build on those ideas.
+Once again backmatching is greyed from the feature matrix which means: no implementation.
 The project page intro states:

 The one significant exception is that RE2 drops support for backreferences and generalized zero-width assertions, because they cannot be implemented efficiently.